NixOS/nixpkgs/doc/introduction.chapter.md

 distributed for users of Nix on non-NixOS distributions through the channel `nixpkgs`.
 Users of NixOS generally use one of the `nixos-*` channels, e.g.
 `nixos-16.03`, which includes all packages and modules for the stable NixOS 16.03.
-The purpose of stable NixOS releases are generally only given security updates.
+Stable NixOS releases are generally only given security updates.
 More up to date packages and modules are available via the `nixos-unstable` channel.